Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/buttons.md

 ## Examples

-Boosted includes several predefined button styles, each serving its own semantic purpose, with a few extras thrown in for more control.
+Boosted Innovation Cup includes several predefined button styles, each serving its own semantic purpose, with a few extras thrown in for more control.

 {{< example >}}
 {{< buttons.inline >}}